emperorofmars/stf_documentation/src/guides/blender/blender.md

 When an STF file gets imported, it will become its own Collection.

 ## Resources
 Everything that can be exported in STF will get its own unique ID.
 If it is not set on before export, STF will automatically assign one.
-If STF encounters a duplicate ID, it will reassing it.\
+If STF encounters a duplicate ID, it will reassign it.\
 By default the Blender name of a resource will be used.
 It can be optionally overridden.
 ![](img/id_editor.png)

 ## Component Resources
 Resource have Components.
 These are 'sub-resources' which add additional information/data to their parent resource.
-Some, like mesh-seams are natively supported by Blender, however most arent.\
+Some, like mesh-seams are natively supported by Blender, however most aren't.\
 Components can be added/edited in the `Components` section of each resources panel.
 ![](img/component_list.png)